 KAP files are one of the chart types that OpenCPN (and many other navigation programs) can read and display.
 KAP files are raster‑type charts (essentially, a picture of a chart) so they're relatively large files and as you zoom in, features get fuzzy.
 The software knows nothing about KAP files except how and where to display them.

 There are several ways to take a snapshot of a GE image and convert that snapshot into a KAP file.
 These procedures are well documented in the OpenCPN help files, and on Valhalla's excellent website, so we won't go into them here.
-KAP files have the advantage that you don't need the GE Plugin to display GE data, but it has all the disadvantages of raster charts - they're large and they get fuzzy when you zoom in.
+KAP files have the advantage that you don't need the GE Plugin to display GE data (so they can be displayed on Mac and Unix computers) but it has all the disadvantages of raster charts - they're large and they get fuzzy when you zoom in.
 More importantly, converting GE data to KAP files is fairly tedious, and positioning multiple snapshots for minimal overlap but no gap between them and the neighboring snapshot can be difficult.
 In our opinion, gathering the GE data into the GE Cache and displaying that info with the GE Plugin is much faster, easier, and less error‑prone.
 But if you can get GE KAP files from someone else, they could be quite useful.
-We'd like to establish a place where cruisers could swap KAP and GE Cache files, but the files are pretty big.
+We'd like to establish a place where cruisers could swap KAP and GE Cache files, but the files are pretty big (often several gigabytes).

 Checking chart accuracy: